microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 1. the [AuthBot NuGet](https://www.nuget.org/packages/AuthBot) library is extremely helpful for Azure Active Directory authentication.
 2. the [Builder GitHub samples](https://github.com/Microsoft/BotBuilder/tree/master/CSharp/Samples) has examples for Facebook authentication.

+**Note**: when adding authentication and security functionality, make sure the patterns you implement in your code meet security standards appropriate for your application.

 ## How can I reference non-serializable services from my C# dialogs?